Skip to main content

 JAKE GOODALL (He/Him) - Managing Director/Writer

 Jake is an avid theatre practitioner living on Yugumbeh land in Kombumerri and is currently the Artistic Director of Javeenbah Theatre Company.
 Utilsing his Bachelor of Arts in Digital Media, he professionally he works as an Admin & Marketing Officer for Showtime Australia and as a Associate Producer for Everybody Now!.
 Due to start his Masters of Cultural Leadership in 2025, Jake constantly uses his creative skills by producing and directing both professional and community productions across the South East Queensland Region.
-Jake is the Owner and Managing Director of Etcetera Theatre Company who's debut independent production is due to take flight in 2025!
 He is an accomplished theatre reviewer & has written for Bravo Brisbane, Bravo Gold Coast, TheatreHaus, Arts Hub, Australian Arts Review and BroadwayWorld.
-Jake has also received the Eagle Award from the Gold Coast Theatre Alliance for his outstanding contributions to the Gold Coast Arts and Theatre scene.
+Jake has also received the Eagle Award from the Gold Coast Theatre Alliance in 2024 for his outstanding contributions to the Gold Coast Arts and Theatre scene.

 GRACE WILSON (She/Her) - Writer